My Proactive Guide to Threat Management: Protecting Your Business in the Digital Age

 Foundational Frameworks for Threat Management

-To structure their security efforts, organizations often turn to established cybersecurity frameworks.
-These frameworks provide a common language and a set of best practices for managing cyber risk.
-[5, 11] Two of the most influential frameworks are the NIST Cybersecurity Framework and the MITRE ATT&CK framework.
+To avoid reinventing the wheel, smart organizations lean on established cybersecurity frameworks.
+They provide a shared language and a set of proven best practices.
+Two of the most important ones I rely on are the NIST Cybersecurity Framework and the MITRE ATT&CK framework.

 Technical Methods and Business Solutions